microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 Deploying a dedicated Azure service into your virtual network provides the following capabilities:

 * Resources within the virtual network can communicate with each other privately, through private IP addresses.
-* On-premises resources can access resources in a virtual network using private IP addresses over a Site-to-Site VPN (VPN Gateway) or ExpressRoute.
+* On-premises resources can access resources in a virtual network using private IP addresses over a VPN Gateway or ExpressRoute.
 * Virtual networks can be peered to enable resources in the virtual networks to communicate with each other, using private IP addresses.
 * The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.
 * Private endpoints allow ingress of traffic from your virtual network to an Azure resource securely.